yujiri8/yujiri.xyz/argument/faction_ancom.md

 3. When you err on the side of seeing capital and the state as more linked than they are, and COVID lockdowns mean not going to your job, it feels like liberation.
 This couldn't be completely separated from the axiological anti-capitalist arguments.
 If we were (entirely) slaves and COVID lockdowns meant we didn't have to work, we would've all seen them more favorably, even when they plunged us deeper into poverty.

-4. The violence against anti-lockdown protesters, as much as I hate to say it, wasn't normally that severe.
-People were brutally assaulted and kidnapped, but most weren't held for long and I don't clearly remember any stories of them being murdered by police.
+4. The violence against anti-lockdown protesters, as much as I hate to say it, was mostly not that severe.
+People were brutally assaulted and kidnapped, but most weren't held for long and I don't clearly remember any stories of them being murdered.

 Again, for all of this defending, I don't forgive them at all.
 No matter how good some of them are in every other way.
 I won't fully forgive anyone who demonized the anti-lockdown protesters until they admit they were wrong and apologize.